Cluster randomized trials designed to support generalizable inferences: Simulation studies

-\paragraph{Selecting the clusters in the randomized trial with known sampling probabilities:} We used the complete baseline information for the 5000 trial-eligible clusters in the target population sample.
-We simulated trials with three different cluster sample sizes: 50, 100, or 250 clusters.
-We sampled clusters into the randomized trial so that $\Pr[X_{j}=1 | S_j = 1]=0.5$; that is to say, we wanted the clusters enrolled in the trial to be (approximately) equally split between the two possible levels of the cluster-level covariate $X_j$.
+\paragraph{Selecting the clusters in the randomized trial with known sampling probabilities:} We simulated trials with different cluster sample sizes: 50, 100, or 200 clusters.
+We sampled clusters from a cohort of 5000 trial-eligible clusters into the randomized trial so that $\Pr[X_{j}=1 | S_j = 1]=0.5$; that is to say, we wanted the clusters enrolled in the trial to be (approximately) equally split between the two possible levels of the cluster-level covariate $X_j$.
 To accomplish this, we had to oversample clusters with $X_j = 1$ and undersample clusters with $X_j = 0$.

 For Bernoulli-type sampling of clusters from the target population sample, we used the sampling probability given by For example, suppose that the targeted trial sample size was 50 clusters, the target population sample was 5000 clusters, and the desired proportion of clusters with $X_j = 1$ in the trial was 0.5.
 Then, among clusters with $X_j = 1$, we set the known-by-design sampling probability to $\Pr[S_j = 1 | X_{j} = 1]= \dfrac{50/5000}{0.05} 0.5 = 0.1$; similarly, among clusters with $X_j = 0$ we set the sampling probability to $\Pr[S_j = 1 | X_{j} = 0] \approx 0.005$.
 Note that when designing cluster randomized trials, the quantities $\Pr[S_j = 1]$ and $\Pr[X_{j}=x|S_j=1]$ would reflect the choice of the evaluators for the design of the trial and $\Pr[X_{j}=x]$ would be chosen on the basis of background knowledge about the target population or empirically estimated in the target population sample (in the simulation, we used the estimated $\Pr[X_{j}=x]$ value in each run of the simulation).